kjoseph07/documentation-website/_monitoring-plugins/ad/api.md

 Introduced 1.2
 {: .label .label-purple }

-Returns the top anomalous results for a high-cardinality detector, bucketed by categorical field values.
+Returns the top anomaly results for a high-cardinality detector, bucketed by categorical field values.

 You can pass a `historical` boolean parameter to specify whether you want to analyze real-time or historical results.